adobe/alerter/README.md

 ## First steps

-Edit the config with the APP, SPLUNK_USERNAME, SPLUNK_PASSWORD and SERVER
+Edit the config with the APP, SPLUNK_USERNAME, SPLUNK_PASSWORD and SERVER.
+FILTER sets the default filter to show alerts.
+JIRA_USERNAME and JIRA_PASSWORD for JIRA integration.

+Example:

+`
+APP="app"
+FILTER="Sev"
+`

 ## Examples